ThiagoBfim/java-certification/main/src/main/java/org/bomfim/review/Notes.md

     long diff = ChronoUnit.HOURS.between(dateTime1, dateTime2); //1
     long diff = ChronoUnit.HOURS.between(dateTime2, dateTime1); //-2
     int diffHours = dateTime1.getHour() - dateTime2.getHour(); //2

+> Durations and periods differ in their treatment of daylight savings time when added to ZonedDateTime.
+A Duration will add an exact number of seconds, thus a duration of one day is always exactly 24 hours.
+By contrast, a Period will add a conceptual day, trying to maintain the local time.

 ## Cap 05